carls0n/wallpaper/README.md

 # XFCE Wallpaper changer
-Change your XFCE wallpaper on the fly by sending a kill -64 signal to this scripts PID
+Change your XFCE wallpaper on the fly by sending a kill -64 signal to this scripts PID.
+Requires shuf install

 # Usage
 * ./wallpaper.sh &<br>